marciogranzotto/celesc-node-red-HA/README.md

 That will allow to use `require` inside a Function node to get `xmldom` and `moment`.

 After that just need to import [THIS FLOW](flow.json) on Node-RED and change your broker settings.
+On Node-RED, use the menu on the top right of the screen, then `Import` > `Clipboard` and paste it.

 ![flow](flow.png)